h4ckyou/h4ckyou.github.io/posts/ctf/bicdefcon23/index.md

 We will write 200 bytes of the value of got of `write` to standard output

-The byte can also be just `8` afterall it's just 8 bytes that will be the value
+The byte size can also be just `8` afterall it's just 8 bytes that will be the value

 Now we need the gadgets
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/9802007d-c624-4aa7-9b5d-cb31edbead44)